Lung Cancer: Overview

 What is lung cancer?

-Cancer is made of changed cells that grow out of control.
-The changed (abnormal) cells
+Cancer starts when cells change (mutate) and grow out of control.
+The changed (abnormal)

-often grow to form a lump or mass called a tumor.
-Cancer cells can also grow into
+cells often grow to form a lump or mass called a tumor.
+Cancer cells can also grow

-(invade) nearby areas.
-And they can spread to other parts of the body.
-This is called
+into (invade) nearby areas.
+They can spread to other parts of the body, too.
+This

 Lung cancer is cancer that starts in the cells that make up the lungs.
 The lungs are